enzobonansea/Sat.Recruitment/REFACTOR.md

 6. The validation logic (i.e. name, email, address & phone not null) was moved to a new class called CreateUserRequestValidator created with TDD and whose unique responsibility is asserting parameters correctness.

 7. Test cases added to UserControllerTests for covering all request/response scenarios

+8. Assertions concerns was added to user's parameters